We’re here, February, we’ve made it!

 January is always a really tough month getting back into work after a break at Christmas.
 We’re full of food, we’ve got used to lie ins, plus it’s dreary weather and there’s a certain emptiness once the Christmas tree and fairy lights are all packed away.

 But, February is often where everything picks up.
 We’re all caught up, we’re back on track, and for the time being at least, we’ve got a boost of slightly warmer weather and the odd ray of sunshine.
 Plus, the evenings are starting to stretch out a bit and we have spring firmly on the horizon.

-My February is particularly exciting this year because I have two new team members.
-I’m delighted to announce that we have added Bethany Fardon and Sian Gladman to our team.
-Bethany actually joined us just before Christmas and we welcomed Sian in January, but they are now trained up in our Vanilla processes and have settled in nicely ready to hit the ground running in February.
+My February is particularly exciting this year because we have a new team member.
+I’m delighted to announce that we have added Bethany Fardon to our team.
+Bethany actually joined us just before Christmas, but she is now trained up in our Vanilla processes and has settled in nicely ready to hit the ground running in February.

 Bethany has joined Nikki in our Sales and Marketing recruitment team.
 She is a bubbly, motivated and organised consultant.
 She thrives on the recruitment journey and getting a positive result for both candidates and clients.

-Both Bethany and Sian bring a great energy to the team and have fitted in seamlessly.
-I am excited for their futures with us.
+Bethany brings a great energy to the team and has fitted in seamlessly.
+I am excited for her futures with us.

 The new General Data Protection Regulation (GDPR), is the hot topic for UK businesses at the moment.
 It comes in this May and is a new framework to help protect individual’s data and how it is used, processed and stored by businesses.